jdbrowndev/matcher-chief/README.md

 dotnet run
 ```

-When running in Development mode, the server will write an `audit.json` file to its working directory.
-One line is written per successful match.

-The server also has an endpoint `GET /api/system/status` that returns a server status overview.
+The server will log successful matches at the Debug level if enabled.
+It also has an endpoint `GET /api/system/status` that returns a server status overview.

+# Docker

+The server can be built and run via the included Dockerfile.

 # License